 Psychiatric Education Award

-The award winning designer of the selected program will receive a $500 honorarium.
+The awardee will receive a $500 honorarium.
 The winner will also be invited to give a 45-minute presentation, including Q&A, at the meeting.
-This presentation is held Saturday morning of the meeting.
+This presentation is held Friday morning of the meeting.

-Criteria for nomination for the AAP Psychiatric Education Award includes evidence of excellence in education that is exemplified in an outstanding education project as described below.
+Criteria for nomination for the AAP Psychiatric Education Award include evidence of excellence in education that is exemplified in an outstanding education project as described below.

 The nominee will be a psychiatric educator recognized for: